PeterConstable/PythonTutorial/README.md

 Topics are presented in an order that attempts to build up knowledge in useful chunks.
 Some things in Python (or any language) have lots of details, but you don't need to learn them all at once to get started doing something useful.

 You might come looking for a specific detail because you need that for whatever project you're using to learn on, and not be able to find it in earlier chapters.
-Sorry, this isn't a reference manual.
-Maybe eventually an index might get added that could help.
+An index (incomplete) is provided; that may help.
 In the meantime, check the official [Python documentation](https://docs.python.org/3.8/index.html), or try asking on [stack**overflow**](https://stackoverflow.com/).

 **Contents:**